Reducing Asset Size With Subsetting

 But what's in those files anyway?
 Why are they so big?
 Consider Exo 2, my heading font: in addition to the normal ASCII characters, it has a ton of Greek, Cyrillic, and Vietnamese characters.
 This is great!
 Tons of people speaking all kinds of languages can use this font to communicate… but since this site doesn't use those characters, serving them doesn't do anyone any good.

 Fortunately, this is a known problem, and we can solve it with something called subsetting.
 Subsetting, in general, is where you retrieve only the parts you need from a large data set.
-In fonts, this means removing all the glpyhs you don't need from a font before you serve it.
+In fonts, this means removing all the glyphs you don't need from a font before you serve it.
 Sounds like a plan!
 But how?

 Breaking it Down